Barbette (performer): Cultural legacy

 In addition to Cocteau's essay Le Numéro Barbette and his appearance in Le Sang d'un Poete, Barbette also inspired the characterization of "Death" in Cocteau's play Orphée.
 The book Barbette, collecting Cocteau's essay, the New Yorker profile by Steegmuller, Man Ray's photographs and other material, was published in 1989.

 Barbette may have been the inspiration for the 1933 German film, Viktor und Viktoria, which features a plot about a woman pretending to be a female impersonator, whose gimmick of removing her wig at the end of her act is "inspired by [Barbette's] signature gesture."
 Viktor und Viktoria was remade in 1935 (First a Girl), 1957 (Viktor und Viktoria) and 1982 (Victor/Victoria, which inspired a 1995 Broadway musical of the same name).

 Alfred Hitchcock based a character in the 1930 film Murder! on Barbette.
 Different Fleshes is a book-length poem about Barbette written by Albert Goldbarth.
 It won the Voertman Poetry Award from the Texas Institute of Letters.
 In 1993, performance artist John Kelly, under commission from the Brooklyn Academy of Music, based his piece Light Shall Lift Them on him.
 Barbette's story is also told in the play, Barbette, written by Bill Lengfelder and David Goodwin and first presented in Dallas, Texas, in 2003.
 A French restaurant in Minneapolis is named Barbette after the aerialist.

+Barbette appears on the cover of the 2022 edition of Goodbye to Berlin, by Christopher Isherwood.
+This edition was released as part of a series called 'Art Deco' which featured "nine blazing, daring novels to celebrate the 1920s – 100 years on" released by the imprint Vintage Classics of publisher Penguin Random House.
+Goodbye to Berlin is a notable work, and the inspiration the 1951 Broadway play I Am a Camera, the 1966 musical Cabaret, and the 1972 film of the same name.

+In June 2026, a Texas Historical Marker was installed at Round Rock Cemetery to honor Barbette's life and legacy.
+The plaque is one of only a handful of state markers recognizing LGBTQ+ history.